 Internet access is no longer an option; it has become a requirement for everyone.
 Internet connection has its own set of advantages for an organization, but it also allows the outside world to communicate with the organization’s internal network.

-Visiting another website requires connection to a specialized computer called a web server, which, like any other computer, can be targeted by hackers.
+Visiting another website requires a connection to a specialized computer called a web server, which, like any other computer, can be targeted by hackers.
 Attackers have the potential to infect the host computer with malware and start DDoS attacks when they connect to a foreign machine.

 That is where a firewall becomes helpful.